Protecting and Conserving

 Enhancing and Engaging

-Some of our aims overlap with other community groups and it’s not unusual for us to join in with shared ventures.
+Some of our aims overlap with other community groups and it’s not unusual for us to join shared ventures.
 We support The Halstead River Care Team and often take part in monthly cleaning sessions.
 And more recently, Trustees have worked to support the River Improvement Group’s efforts to transform the River Colne along in Halstead town centre.

 Set on the River Colne, the iconic Townsford Mill was the starting point for a guided walk for Heritage Open Days in 2019 which ended with an exhibition and special film screening at Halstead’s Empire Theatre.
 The event was organised with Halstead History Society and the Empire Theatre.